NethServer/ns8-docs/backup.rst

    server or upload the backup from your browser.
 5. Enter the encryption secret in the ``Backup password`` field.
 6. Select the applications to restore.

+For more information, refer to the backup and restore notes for each application.
+For example:

+* :ref:`file-server-restore`